• Skip to primary navigation

 • Once the ricotta cheese is thick, add in the condensed milk, dry grated coconut and the remaining heavy cream.
 Mix well until the mixture is smooth, a whisk is best to use here.

 • Turn off the heat and let the mixture cool.
 Once cool enough to handle, take about a tablespoon of ricotta coconut mixture to form into balls.
+Roll them in dried coconut flakes, if desired.
 Cool completely and store them in the fridge for up to 1 week.

 Notes